 - To qualify as a primary residence:

-- an owner or renter must live in a dwelling unit on the property for at least 183 cumulative days in a calendar year,
+- the owner or renter must live in a dwelling unit on the property for at least 183 cumulative days in a calendar year, and

 - 60 of the days must be continuous.
 This does not mean the owner or renter can't go away for the weekend or on vacation, it means the property is your primary residence you return to.
-This provision is meant to preclude properties being rented out short-term from qualifying.
+This provision is meant to preclude properties being rented out short-term from qualifying, and

-- Apartment buildings and employee housing as defined in the bylaw, and individually titled residential parking stalls and storage units will be automatically placed in the primary residential subclass, no declaration will be required.
+- Apartment buildings with all units under one tax roll and employee housing as defined in the bylaw, and individually titled residential parking stalls and storage units will be automatically placed in the primary residential subclass, no declaration will be required.

 - There will be a number of exemptions that preclude owners from occupying or renting out their properties in a year.
 In order to have an exemption recognized, a declaration will still need to be made.
 The exemptions include: